Volunteer Abroad for Disaster Relief Projects

 Contribute to the Country’s Recovery By Traveling There

 Now that you are familiar with the country on a deep and personal level, make a point to visit again.
-You could embark on an English teaching trip with charities such as Love Volunteers.
+You could embark on an English teaching trip in countries affected.
 Or get in touch with Maximo Nivel – they offer TEFL certification courses which you can then use professionally when you teach English later on.
 This way, you do your part to contribute to the country’s recovery and economic growth.

 Travel That Truly Connects